Grace Jane Wallace: Personal life

 In his Familiar Letters (ii.348) Sir Walter Scott writes to his son in 1825: "Mama and Anne are quite well; they are with me on a visit to Sir Alex.
 Don and his new lady, who is a very pleasant woman, and plays on the harp delightfully".

-Sir Alexander died in 1826; and in 1836 his widow married Sir James Maxwell Wallace (1785–1867).
+After Sir Alexander died in 1826; Grace married Lt.-Gen. Sir James Maxwell Wallace (1785–1867) in 1836.
 Lady Wallace died on 12 March 1878 without children from her second marriage.

 Works

 Lady Wallace long and actively pursued a career as a translator of German and Spanish works, among others: